solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 # Facilitator information

-Thank you for taking time to support the design challenge sessions as a facilitator!
+Thank you for taking time to support the design challenge session as a facilitator!

 ## Role of the facilitator